blinksh/blink/docs/advanced/unix-roundup.md

 If you want to learn more about `sed` and `awk`check [this](https://github.com/codenameyau/sed-awk-cheatsheet) fantastic cheatsheet.

-A typical scenario is the extraction of a file download from a web browser like Safari.
+Another typical scenario when using a shell is the extraction of a compressed file downloaded from a web browser like Safari.
 Blink Shell provides `tar`, `gzip` and `md5` to make this task a breeze.

 ```bash
 md5 filename.tar